sameerabalay/Dockless_Mobility/README.md

 Chi-Squared test for the hourly usage patterns between UT Austin and Downtown revealed the following the results.
 The chi-square independence test is a procedure for testing if two categorical variables are related in some population.

-Null Hypothesis H_0:

 Chi-Square Contigency Table - Aggregrate Rides

 |Location| Morning Rides| Morning Commute| Afternoon  | Evening Commute | Night |
 | --- | --- | --- | --- | --- | --- |
 |Downtown - Cell ID(014707) |658 | 3690| 17517| 12984| 3660|
 |UT Austin - Cell ID (015029)|184 | 5028| 12787| 5527| 1486|

 Test Statistic - 2371.138, p-Value(4 degrees of freedom) (critical Value - 9.488 with 0.05 Significance level)
 Statistic 2371.138 > Critical Value of 9.488 so reject the null hypothesis

 Graphing the total number of rides vs Precipitation and Temperature reveals the weather has an impact on the scooter rides.

 Trips, Precipitation, Temperature
 <img src="output/EDA/Ridership_Temperature_Precipitation_11_30_to_12_10_Screenshot.png"
      alt="Ridership Temperature Precipitation"